boosh/sputter/README.md

 * Log in
 * Registration (super simple)

+Other features:
-Logging is also configured with Log4J.
+* Logging is preconfigured with Log4J.
+Override settings according to their docs.
+* Typesafe config is used to provide extensible configuration with sensible defaults.

 To do:
 * Certain errors shouldn't be returned to clients for security.
 Make sure